 1. Who Can Establish an HSA?

 Employees of an employer-sponsored plan can often select an HSA from a menu of options.
 Anyone who is self-employed can also select this type of plan.
 But it is important to understand that whether you are an employee or self-employed, you must be covered by a High Deductible Health Plan (HDHP) in order to establish an HSA.
 An HDHP is a medical insurance plan that has a higher than average specified minimum deductible.
 Three critical things to know about HDHPs are:

-- the HDHP coverage can be a traditional major medical plan, an HMO, a PPO, etc., as long as it does not cover first dollar medical expenses (except for preventative care); and
+- The HDHP coverage can be a traditional major medical plan, an HMO, a PPO, etc., as long as it does not cover first dollar medical expenses (except for preventative care).

 2. Who Is an HSA Most Appealing To?

 It seems that an HSA would be most appealing to an individual or family that has relatively modest medical care expenses, can afford a high-deductible medical plan, and could take advantage of the substantial tax benefits of a health savings account.
 It is important for each employee to compare an HSA to other medical plan options.

 The annual contribution limits for HSA contributions (in 2020, as indexed) are $3,550 (individual) and $7,100 (family).

 For individuals age 55 and older, additional catch-up contributions are allowed.
 For 2020 (as indexed), this amount is $1,000.
 All contributions to an HSA must stop once the individual becomes eligible for Medicare.

 The most attractive feature of an HSA is the ability to make tax-deductible contributions into a Health Savings Account that can earn interest.